autoreduction/autoreduce-documents/projects/sub-projects.md

 * Deployment onto development environment

 ## Autoreduction to be cloud compatible
-The autoreduction system currently runs on a single compute node, which is not a realistic long term solution.
+The autoreduction system currently run on non-cloud enabled hardware, which by end of 2019-ish will not be able to provide enough compute resources to satisfy demand.
 As such, we want to expand the system to be able to run on an expandable system to deal with increased system load.
-We have started to make progress towards this by creating an ansible script for automated creation of VMs that are setup to run autoreduction.
+We have started to make progress towards, including creating ansible scripts for automated creation of VMs on STFC/SCD cloud.
 This project would involve the following tasks:
-* Familiarisation with the ansible scripts
+* Familiarisation yourself with the existing work done towards achieve this goal
-* Adding the ability to incorporate reduction software (such as MANTID) into ansible scripts
 * Exploring options for managing VMs with regards to expanding and contracting services based on load requirements
+* As needed update software architecture documentation and views and agree on solution with relevant stakeholder
 * Implementing a system for doing this
 * Testing and deployment of new system